AlexKnyshov/alibaseq/README.md

 option `--hmmer-global` - for hmmer22 tables only - uses contig scores instead of domain (hit) scores; do not use in combination with `--amalgamate-hits` (default: False)

 option `--samScore` specifies whether the mapping quality (`MAPQ`) or a custom SAM / BAM file attribute (for example, `AS` [alignment score], that is provided by many aligners) is used as a scoring metric (default: MAPQ)

+option `--dd` - in case a hit matches several queries with exactly equal score, assign such hit to all queries / none of the queries / at random to only one.
+A conservative `none` is the default option. (default: none)

 ### hit stitcher